The Bishop’s Wife (1947)

 Release Date: December 9, 1947 (US premiere); February 16, 1948 (general release)

-Plot Summary: An angel named Dudley (Cary Grant) is sent to help solve Bishop Henry Brougham’s (David Niven) problems.
-Henry thinks Dudley has been sent to help him build a new Cathedral, but Dudley was actually sent to help Henry repair his failing relationship with his wife Julia (Loretta Young).
+Plot Summary: During the Christmas season, an angel named Dudley (Cary Grant) is sent to help solve Bishop Henry Brougham’s (David Niven) problems.
+Henry believes that Dudley has been sent to help him secure the funds to build a new Cathedral, but Dudley was actually sent to help Henry save his failing relationship with his wife Julia (Loretta Young).

 Goldwyn originally cast David Niven to play the part of Dudley the Angel, and Dana Andrews was chosen to play the part of Bishop Henry Brougham.
 Teresa Wright was also originally cast by Goldwyn to play the part of Julia Brougham, but she dropped out of the role once she became pregnant.
 Goldwyn replaced her with Loretta Young, who was under contract with RKO at the time.
-Goldwyn had to lend Andrews to RKO in exchange for Young, so he hired Cary Grant to play Henry.
+Goldwyn had to lend Andrews to RKO in exchange for Young, so he gave the part of Henry to Cary Grant instead.

 Production on The Bishop’s Wife first began in February of 1947 but by March Goldwyn shut down the production.
 He didn’t like the progress that director Seiter had made and decided to completely restart the film.
 He fired Seiter and replaced him with Henry Koster.
-Koster, Robert E Sherwood, and Leonardo Bercovici rewrote Sherwood’s original script.
+Koster, Robert E. Sherwood, and Leonardo Bercovici rewrote Sherwood’s original script.
 Koster also realized that Grant and Niven were wrongly cast in their roles, so he switched their parts: Grant now played Dudley and Niven now played Henry.
-Sources differ on whether Grant was disappointed by the switch or whether he had always wanted to play Dudley and requested the change himself.
+Sources differ as to whether Grant was disappointed by the switch or if he was always more interested in the part of Dudley and requested the change himself.
 Finally, Goldwyn chose to scrap and rebuild all of the interior sets on the film from scratch, a costly decision that added an extra $900,000 dollars to the film’s budget.

 Koster began shooting the new version of The Bishop’s Wife in April of 1947 and filming went until June.
 A few of the exterior scenes were shot on location in Minneapolis, Minnesota.
 For example, the snowball fight scene was shot in Loring Park in Minneapolis.
 Most of the interior scenes in the film were shot back at Goldwyn’s production studio in California.
 Early on, while shooting a conversation scene, Grant and Young both insisted that Koster only show the left side of their faces (which would have made it impossible to conventionally shoot a conversation between the two).
 Grant and Young quickly dropped the idea once Goldwyn told them that if they only gave him half a face he would only give them half a paycheck.
 Other than that, Koster’s work on the production ran smoothly.
 Koster got along well with Loretta Young, and she was later cast in his film Come to the Stable (1949).

 The Bishop’s Wife received generally positive reviews at the time of its release.
-Bosley Crowther of The New York Times gave The Bishop’s Wife a positive review and he thought that the film was delightful and appropriate for the Christmas season.
-David Parkinson of Radio Times thought that all three of the lead actors gave good performances.
-The Variety staff gave the film a positive review as well, they liked the “humanness” of the characters, and especially enjoyed Cary Grant’s performance.
-Conversely, James Agee of Time Magazine gave the film a negative review because he though that it was tasteless.
+Bosley Crowther of The New York Times gave The Bishop’s Wife a favorable review.
+Crowther thought the film was delightful and appropriate for the Christmas season.
+The Variety staff gave the film a positive review as well, they liked the “humanness” of the characters, and had strong praise for Cary Grant’s performance.
+Conversely, James Agee of Time Magazine gave the film a negative review because he though that it was done in poor taste.

 In retrospect The Bishop’s Wife has also received generally positive reviews.
 Brian Viner of the Daily Mail gave the film a perfect score, he thought that the film was “a sweet, funny, captivating, and altogether delightful picture” that deserved to be more popular as a Christmas movie.
 Steven Crum of the Kansas City Kansan also gave the film a perfect score.
-In 2002, The Bishop’s Wife was one of the 400 films nominated by the American Film Institute for their list of the top 100 most romantic American films.
-In 2006, the film was also one of the 300 films nominated by the AFI for their list of the top 100 most inspirational American films.
+In 2002, The Bishop’s Wife was one of the 400 films nominated by the American Film Institute for their “100 Years… 100 Passions” list of the most romantic American films.
+In 2006, the film was also one of the 300 films nominated by the AFI for their “100 Years… 100 Cheers” list of the top 100 most inspirational American films.

 Oscars: The Bishop’s Wife was nominated for five Academy Awards: Best Picture (Samuel Goldwyn for RKO), Best Director (Henry Koster), Best Editing (Monica Collingwood), Best Score (Hugo Friedhofer), and Best Sound (Gordon E. Sawyer).
 The Bishop’s Wife only won one Oscar, Sawyer received the Academy Award for his sound recording.

-Why You Should See It: The Bishop’s Wife is a very good Christmas film that deserves more appreciation than it gets.
-The film’s leads all give good performances.
+Why You Should See It: The Bishop’s Wife is a fantastic Christmas film that deserves more appreciation than it gets.
+The film’s leads all give strong performances.
 It’s a good thing that Grant and Niven switched roles, as they are both perfectly cast for their parts in the final film.
-Grant’s acting style and demeanor is perfect for Dudley, and he gives a good performance.
+Grant’s acting style and demeanor is perfect for Dudley, and he is great in the role.
 David Niven and Loretta Young are also good in their roles.
-Koster does a great job directing both the comedic moments and the serious moments.
+Koster does a skillful job balancing the comedic and dramatic moments in The Bishop’s Wife.
+He was able to add plenty of humor to the film without taking away from the dramatic impact.
 The ice skating scene and Dudley and Julia’s lunch together are both very funny scenes.
-The film contains some strong Christian themes and skillfully expresses them.
-Finally, composer Hugo Friedhofer’s score is excellent.
+The film contains some positive Christian themes and skillfully expresses them without coming across as “preachy.”
+Composer Hugo Friedhofer’s score is excellent.
 His musical cues perfectly follow and reflect the miracles occurring onscreen, and he definitely deserved his Oscar nomination.